 When you contribute after-tax money to a fixed index annuity, the earnings may grow in the annuity tax-deferred.
 This means that the tax obligation is postponed until you withdraw or receive payments from the annuity.
 The payout phase is when you start withdrawing income from the annuity.
 The earnings portion of these payments is generally taxed as ordinary income.

-Thinking about getting a fixed indexed annuity?
+Thinking about getting a fixed index annuity?

 Is a fixed index annuity right for me?

 When it comes to finding an annuity, it's important to choose one that aligns with your personal and financial goals.
-A fixed indexed annuity balances the security of a fixed annuity with some of the upside potential of a variable annuity.
+A fixed index annuity balances the security of a fixed annuity with some of the upside potential of a variable annuity.
 This makes it ideal for those who want to expose their annuity to the market for higher potential returns than a fixed annuity.

 - A fixed index annuity can be ideal for those looking to balance protecting and growing their capital for retirement.